treffynnon/benchmarkjs-helper/README.md

 # Benchmark.js helper for node

+## DEPRECATED

+With the general availability of [Benny](https://github.com/caderek/benny) this library/hack is no longer all that useful so I am no longer maintaining it.

 ## What it does

 It is a very simple wrapper around benchmark.js and more specifically the `Benchmark.Suite` with the